mandober/debrief.math/README.md

 A collection of notes about CS-related mathematical topics including the foundations of mathematics, set theory, relation theory, order theory, function theory, graph theory, mathematical logic, proof theory, lambda calculi, type theory, abstract algebra, category theory.

-Beside discrete math, other areas of mathematics are sporadically covered, while others, primarily the theory of computation, are currently split between `debrief.math` and `debrief.cs`.
+Beside discrete math, other areas of mathematics are sporadically covered, while others, primarily the theory of computation, are currently split between debrief.math and debrief.cs.

 ### Topics

-* <code>FM</code> Foundations of Mathematics
+* `FM` Foundations of Mathematics
-* <code>ST</code> Set Theory
+* `ST` Set Theory
-* <code>RT</code> Relation Theory
+* `RT` Relation Theory
-* <code>OT</code> Order Theory
+* `OT` Order Theory
-* <code>FT</code> Function Theory
+* `FT` Function Theory
-* <code>GT</code> Graph Theory
+* `GT` Graph Theory
-* <code>ML</code> Mathematical Logic
+* `ML` Mathematical Logic
-* <code>PT</code> Proof Theory
+* `PT` Proof Theory
-* <code>LC</code> Lambda Calculi
+* `LC` Lambda Calculi
-* <code>TT</code> Type Theory
+* `TT` Type Theory
-* <code>AA</code> Abstract Algebra
+* `AA` Abstract Algebra
-* <code>CT</code> Category Theory
+* `CT` Category Theory
-* <code>TC</code> Theory of Computation
+* `TC` Theory of Computation

 ### Biased endorsements

-*"Endorsement of a particularly sensational, violent concept of mathematics that provokes and reflects the pervasive sense of embittered anger, confusing restlessness, socio-sexual frustration or otherwise derived alienation endured by a generation of disenfranchised devs, amidst the declining interests in denotational semantics and overall program correctness, smack the bug-ridden sigh of our times."* -- Simon Ferocious 🪑🪑🪑🪑🪑
+*"Endorsement of a particularly sensational, violent concept of mathematics that provokes and reflects the pervasive sense of embittered anger, confusing restlessness, socio-sexual frustration or otherwise derived alienation endured by a generation of disenfranchised devs, amidst the declining interests in denotational semantics and overall program correctness, smack the bug-ridden sigh of our times."* -- Simon Ferocious 🚌🚏🐀👜

 _"An almost language-free communication of ideas previously though improbable.
-The lure of imaginary is momentarily frozen before the dialectic of desire plugs the leaks of abstraction setting in motion the entirety of implied events."_-- Abraham Surd 🪑🪑🪑
+The lure of imaginary is momentarily frozen before the dialectic of desire plugs the leaks of abstraction setting in motion the entirety of implied events."_-- Phineas Gage 👨‍🚒👨‍🚒

-_"C'est un espace trop chiffré, n'est-ce pas?"_ -- S. Panza 🪑🪑
+_"C'est un espace trop chiffré, n'est-ce pas?"_ -- Abraham Surd 🪑🪑🪑

 ### Related